smiakchilo/aem-crash-course/lessons/2.8/part1.md

 ## 2.8.4 HTL Block Statements

-HTL block statements are custom data attributes added directly to existing HTML.
+HTL block statements are custom data attributes added directly to the existing HTML.
-Elements with data-sly- attributes can have a closing tag or be self-closing.
+Elements with `data-sly-*` attributes can have a closing tag or be self-closing.
 Attributes can have values (which can be static strings or expressions), or simply be boolean attributes (without a value).
 Several block statements can be set on the same element.
-All evaluated data-sly-* attributes are removed from the generated markup.
+All evaluated `data-sly-*` attributes are removed from the generated markup.
 A block statement can also be followed by an identifier:

 ### Available Block Statements